 Osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, trauma, and stresses related degenerative disk disease or prior back surgery are the most common causes of facet joint pain.

 Generally, facet joint pain symptoms can come and go.
 Due to the degenerative nature of the condition, or associated inflammation, trauma, and injury to the joints the underlying joint dysfunction will persist.
-In spite of this facet, pain free periods are often experienced along with frustrating periods of painful flares.
+In spite of this, pain free periods are often experienced along with frustrating periods of painful flares.
+Many people have minimal symptoms unless an aggravation occurs, such as by repeated heavy activity or a motor vehicle accident.

 In addition to the medical treatments outlined above, home exercise, topical treatments with heat or ice, massage, stretching, and oral analgesics are patient directed activities best utilized to manage facet joint symptoms.